Last Updated: March 31, 2022

 Biggest Data Breaches of All Time

 Cyberattacks are now a common thing, but there’re times when data breaches are so big they make us gasps in shock.

-Probably the most famous and second biggest of all data breaches happened between 2013 and 2016.
+This was a massive hack, but probably the most famous of all data breaches happened between 2013 and 2016.